 Instead of just maximizing profit and drifting away from what humans want, a public corporation would have a stated goal and be incentivized to stay on target.
 AI theorists call this “boxing.”
 By limiting the AI’s abilities it may be slightly less useful to its creator but it is easier to control.
 And control is precisely what is lacking.

-The direct approach is to simply quantify externalities.
-We can fix corporatism's central mathematical error in the financial statements by modeling the damage to society, allocating it back to companies, and stating it as a hit to net income.
+Another answer is to simply quantify externalities.
+We can fix corporatism’s central mathematical error in the financial statements by modeling the damage to society, allocating it back to companies, and stating it as a hit to net income.

 We need a quick review of accounting before we get into the details (don’t worry, I’ll keep this simple).
 What accountants refer to as “the bottom line” is not truly the bottom.
 It only shows income less costs as seen from inside the corporation — as if nothing outside exists.
 This abstraction is what allows corporations to increase net income by shrugging off costs to society.
 The math is not complete until the bottom line accounts for the damage operations cause to society.
 Consider the following imaginary income statement.